Ryex/pyitect/README.md

         """
         print("Component `%s` loaded, required by `%s`, loaded from `%s`" % (component, plugin_required, plugin_loaded) )

-<a id="multivers"></a>Providing multiple versions of a component from the same plugin
+<a id="providing-multiple-versions-of-a-component-from-the-same-plugin"></a>Providing multiple versions of a component from the same plugin
 ----------------------------------------------------------------

 what if you want to provide multiple versions of a component from the same plugin? if you have a system like in the Loading multiple versions of one component section above then you may want to provide multiple versions from one plugin

-this can be acomplished by providing a version postfix for the provided component and map it to the Global name it can be accesed from in the loaded module
+this can be accomplished by providing a version post-fix for the provided component and map it to the Global name it can be accessed from in the loaded module

 you may of noticed that provided components are mapped to a string